EthanWilsher/DATA_COURSE_WILSHER/README.md

 This is my first edit where I will say Dinosaurs.

 This is my second edit where I will say Pizza.

+This is my second edit where I will say Gym.